Air Conditioner Repair Checklist

 If your thermostat isn’t telling your system to work, it won’t switch on.

 The first part is ensuring it’s set to “cool” and not “heat.”
 Otherwise your AC may not switch on.
-Or you may have heated air blowing from vents because the heat is on instead.
+You may also have heated air blowing from vents because the heat is on instead.

 If you rely on a digital thermostat: